Aerospace Manufacturing Flies High in Mexico

 The foundations of aerospace manufacturing in Mexico began in the 1970s, and since then the industry has seen exponential growth as clusters of manufacturers such as Rockwell Collins, Honeywell, and Bombardier have flocked to the country.
 With expertise and investment in the aerospace industry increasing exponentially in Mexico, it is an ideal haven for manufacturers looking to reap the benefits of a flourishing industry.

-Supply chain and assembly aerospace companies can be found in the states:
+Supply chain and aerospace component manufacturing companies can be found in the following states/clusters in Mexico:

 - Baja California